30 Easy & Funny Baby Shower Game Ideas

 Mom vs. Dad Trivia

-This game was such a fun way to see how well guests knew the parents-to-be!
-Before the shower, I asked my sister and her partner a bunch of questions, like “Who was the pickier eater as a kid?” or “Who took longer to learn to ride a bike?”
-Then, at the party, guests had to guess which parent each answer matched.
-Some of the answers were so surprising—turns out my sister was the one who hated naps, not her husband!
-Everyone had a blast debating the answers, and it was a great way to celebrate both parents as they get ready for their little one.
+This game is such a fun way to see how well guests knew the parents-to-be.
+Before the shower, I ask the to-be-parents a bunch of questions, like “Who was the pickier eater as a kid?” or “Who took longer to learn to ride a bike?”
+Then, at the party, guests have to guess which parent each answer matched.
+Everyone will have a blast debating the answers, and it is a great way to celebrate both parents as they get ready for their little one.

 Wishes for Baby

 This was such a sweet and sentimental part of the shower.
 We set up a table with cute little cards and asked guests to write down their wishes for the baby.
 Some people wrote heartfelt messages like “I hope you always know how loved you are,” while others got creative with advice like “Eat your veggies, but always save room for dessert!”
-After everyone finished, we placed the cards in a keepsake book for my sister to read later.
-She got teary-eyed going through them, and I know this will be something she treasures forever.
+After everyone finished, we placed the cards in a keepsake book for my friend to read later.
+I know this will be something she treasures forever.

 Letter to Baby